 Midway between Albany and Esperance

-It’s the one of the largest national parks in Australia where you can find almost 20 percent of WA’s flora species.
-The Unesco Biosphere Reserve is also one of the most diverse botanical regions in the world with more than 1800 species of plants and is.
-Discover beautiful coastline, sand plains, rugged coastal and deep, wide river valleys.
-Walk trials include Four Mile Beach, Cave Point and Barrens Beach where you might most definitely see one of 22 mammal pecies and 200 species of bird.
+The Fitzgerald River National Park is one of the largest national parks in Australia, and where you can find almost 20 percent of WA’s flora species.
+The UNESCO Biosphere Reserve is also one of the most diverse botanical regions in the world with more than 1800 species of plants.
+Discover the beautiful coastline, sand plains, rugged coastal and deep, wide river valleys.
+Walk trails including Four Mile Beach, Cave Point and Barrens Beach where you might see one of the park’s 22 mammal species or 200 species of bird.

 Purnululu National Park